Architecture and system design

 Real scenarios with real constraints: scale, budget, team size, existing technical debt.
 We evaluate reasoning about trade-offs and the ability to communicate technical decisions to non-technical stakeholders.

-Whiteboard algorithms tell you nothing about production engineering.
-Our process tests architecture judgment, code quality under review and AI-readiness on real cases.
+Our process tests architecture judgment, code quality under review, and AI-readiness — all on real production cases.

 THE PROBLEM

-A recruiter can verify if a candidate says the right words.
-Only an active CTO can assess whether an architecture decision is correct or a mistake that will cost months.
+An active CTO can assess whether an architecture decision is sound or a mistake that will cost months — judgment a keyword screen can't reach.

 5 PILLARS